ApptuitAI/apptuit-py/README.md

 ```
 #### Error Handling in ApptuitReporter
-The ApptuitReporter sends data asynchronously (unless you are explicitly using it in synchronous mode).
+The ApptuitReporter sends data asynchronously (unless we are explicitly using it in synchronous mode
+by not calling the `start()` method).
 In asynchronous
 mode it is very difficult to know if the reporter is working properly or not.
 To make this easier the
 `ApptuitReporter` takes an `error_handler` argument. `error_handler` is expected to be a function reference
 which takes 4 arguments.
 The signature of the function and the arguments are explained below: